With Tata patriarch back as pilot, likely tailwind for airline ventures

 Ousted chairman Cyrus Mistry, who replaced Tata in 2012, was less keen, however.

-More than a year later, Tata started a second airline, Vistara, in partnership with Singapore Airlines.
+More than a year later, Tata started a second airline, Vistara, in partnership with Singapore Airlines (SIAL.SI).

 "Tata Sons took a considered view that it makes business sense to take part in India's civil aviation industry," a spokesman for Tata Sons said.